-Main Contractor shall apply to CEMILAC for software certification coverage of airborne software.
+Main Contractor shall apply to RCMA/CEMILAC for software certification coverage of airborne software in prescribed format.

 The application shall include:

 - a.
 A description of the firm - b.
 A description of the software being developed/Functional Requirement Specification - c.
 Scope of the program - d.
 Time-lines of the program - e.
 Criticality classification of the software - f.
 Standard compliance mandated by the user, if any - g.
 Intended end use platform (if available) - h.
 Any special conditions